 The first historical record about the Thracians is found in the Iliad, where they are described as allies of the Trojans in the Trojan War against the Greeks.

-Archaic period: These Indo-European peoples, while considered barbarian and rural by their refined and urbanized Greek neighbors, had developed advanced forms of music, poetry, industry, and artistic crafts.
+These Indo-European peoples, while considered barbarian and rural by their refined and urbanized Greek neighbors, had developed advanced forms of music, poetry, industry, and artistic crafts.
 Aligning themselves in kingdoms and tribes, they never achieved any form of national unity beyond short, dynastic rules at the height of the Greek classical period.
-Despite Greek colonization in such areas as Byzantium, Apollonia and other cities, the Thracians avoided urban life.
+Despite Greek colonization in such areas as Byzantium, Apollonia, and other cities, the Thracians avoided urban life.

 The first Greek colonies in Thrace were founded in the 8th century BC.

-Classical period: By the 5th century BC, the Thracian presence was pervasive enough to have made Herodotus call them the second-most numerous people in the part of the world known by him (after the Indians), and potentially the most powerful, if not for their lack of unity.
+By the 5th century BC, the Thracian presence was pervasive enough to have made Herodotus calls them the second-most numerous people in the part of the world known by him (after the Indians), and potentially the most powerful, if not for their lack of unity.
 The Thracians in classical times were broken up into a large number of groups and tribes, though a number of powerful Thracian states were organized, such as the Odrysian kingdom of Thrace and the Dacian kingdom of Burebista.
 A type of soldier of this period called the Peltast probably originated in Thrace.

 The Ethnological Museum of Thrace was founded with the purpose of preserving historical memory in the wider region of Thrace and is a self-funded organization.
 Since 1899 it has been operating in Alexandroupolis in a leased, stone-built neoclassical building that dates from 1899.